 The dates for final examinations are published annually in the official College calendar.

 Faculty must observe the published schedule in administering final exams unless approved in advance by the department chair and dean.
 Make-up exams are given at the discretion of the instructor.
-If a student misses the final examination, a grade of "I" may be assigned at the discretion of the instructor, Full-time faculty are expected to enter final grades using the Faculty Self-Service available on the SOUTHWEST internal website.
+If a student misses the final examination, a grade of "I" may be assigned at the discretion of the instructor, full-time faculty are expected to enter final grades using the Faculty Self-Service available on the SOUTHWEST internal website.
+Southwest instructors should refer to the college policy manual.
+SOUTHWEST Policy No. 2:00:00:00/23.